Oracle Java Licensing and Audit FAQ Guide

 5. What is Oracle’s No-Fee Terms and Conditions (NFTC) license for Java?

 Oracle’s No-Fee Terms and Conditions (NFTC) license is a newer license introduced in September 2021 with Java 17.
-This license was a significant shift as it permitted free use of certain Oracle Java versions, even in production, for a limited time.
+This license represented a significant shift, as it permitted the free use of certain Oracle Java versions, even in production, for a limited time.

 Key points:

-- Free Use of Latest Java (Initial Period): Oracle JDK 17 and later (including JDK 21) are provided under the NFTC license, allowing free use for all users, including commercial and production.
-Companies could deploy Oracle JDK 17 in production without paying Oracle during the NFTC period.
+- Free Use of Latest Java (Initial Period): Oracle JDK 17 and later (including JDK 21) are provided under the NFTC license, allowing free use for all users, including those in commercial and productionenvironments.
+Companies can deploy Oracle JDK 17 in production without incurring costs to Oracle during the NFTC period.

 - Time-Limited Updates: The NFTC license is not an indefinite free pass.
 Oracle provides free updates for those LTS versions only for a defined period.
 Java 17’s no-fee period lasted until September 2024 (about one year after the next LTS was released).
 After that, Oracle stopped providing free patches under NFTC.